clux/facemaulers/halos-3.md

 https://i.imgur.com/NEboCVd.png

 Waylain mid teleport.
 Mephistar.
 Cania.
+Or infernal:
+infernal: e·tir  tot  zo·ga·ment  a·tle  ho·ha·har
+common: child, your presence is required

 All info sent in a locked soulbound tome to mordai via an imp with the message.

 High level: Contract shit, voiding patron.
 Reasons: 9 hells and gehanna opposed?
 Cannot receive more power.
 Throughput?
 Data breach issue.

 Pit fiend.
 Azeryx.
-Senior Operations at Caina.
+High Level Relations at Caina.
 Eriness.
-Tryx(ira) High level divine relations at Mephistar.
+Tryx(ira) Senior Operations at Mephistar.
 Annoyed she has to do this.

 Look.
 Your divine claim is important to us.
 Your contributions in the material plane is valuable to us, you've clearly put a lot of energy into legitimizing your continued claim to the "divine".